High Contrast Mode:

 Various editions of Pantone books are available to show the specific color formulas, how the colors would appear on coated or uncoated paper stocks, and the CMYK process equivalents that will simulate a given PMS color as closely as possible.

-Unlike colors created by the CMYK process, which are "mixed" as dots on the paper as it flows through the printing press, each PMS ink formulation is pre-mixed before it is applied to the paper.
-Also, each PMS color is applied as a solid color.
-If you examined a printed PMS color under magnification, there would be no ink dots.
+Unlike colors created by the CMYK process, which are "mixed" as dots on the paper as it travels through the printing press, each PMS ink formulation is pre-mixed before it is applied to the paper.
+Also, PMS colors are most commonly applied as solid colors.
+So if you examined a printed image made with a solid PMS color under magnification, there would be no ink dots.
 There would only be solid color.

 It is also worth noting that most Digital printing presses cannot accurately reproduce PMS colors.
 This means true PMS colors are not a suitable option for shorter production runs.
 However, the CMYK color system is used by both Digital and Offset presses, so CMYK printing is readily available for any size production run.